picmi/help/docs/business/faqs.md

 <faq question="I have a person who has accepted but will require changes to be made, what so I do?">

 Some details need to be updated then **reissue** back to in-progress and request the changes as part of the status message.
+At the point of reissue the person will also receive a notification with a link back to the application.

 This happens often because people don't always have all the information at hand and find ways to get to agree.
 They just about always let you know and this is easily sorted later on.